Research and Development

 The aim of the academy’s research events is to showcase the research conducted at the Estonian Academy of Security Sciences, and to discuss key developments and future directions in the field of internal security.
 These events bring together representatives of different agencies, researchers and international experts.
 Research events include, for example, colloquia, conferences, seminars, virtual information sessions on research projects, and publication launches.

-Explore recordings of past events.
+Explore recordings of past events (in Estonian).

 Research Support and Knowledge Transfer Department